gianmapr/hacked-cameras/README.md

 - select the state with his numeric code

-- copy-paste on a browser the cameras ip to view the source of those.
+- copy-paste on a browser the camera ip to view the source of those.

 ## notes ##
 This software is only for educational purposes.